bigmouthmodels/eval-scan/readme.md

 EvalScan aims to let you quickly understand agent behaviour and locate task bugs through automated scans of your Inspect LLM agent evaluation transcripts.

 ## Features
-* Run scans over big collections of evaluation logs - `evalscan`'s currently designed to work with DuckDB databases generate by `evaldb`
+* Scan big collections of Inspect logs - `evalscan`'s currently designed to work with DuckDB databases generate by `evaldb`
-* Visualize agent behaviours and task bugs such as
+* Visualize and tabulate agent behaviours and task bugs such as
     * Tool call sequences
     * Length of reasoning messages
     * Refusals and requests for user input
-* Automatically generate a report visualising and summarising scan results
+* Generate reports of scan results

-## Installation
+## Install

 ```
 pip install TODO
 ```

-## Usage
+## Use

 **1. Index**: Index your evaluation logs with `evaldb`.